-A rare survivor in the world of Fine Art Publishing/Distributing, the Wren's Nest has represented artist Larry K. Martin for almost four decades.
+A rare survivor in the world of Fine Art Publishing/Distributing, the Wren's Nest has represented artist Larry K. Martin for four decades.
 Wildlife Art collecting in this country rose exponentially with the advent of limited edition art printing and the Wren's Nest was one of the earliest single-artist galleries to offer print editions to a nation-wide audience of eager collectors.

 During the past 15-20 years, with the advancement of digital technology and the advent of "Giclee' editions there has been a revolution in the Art Collector's market.
 Highest quality computer-controlled reproductions, printed directly onto canvas, are more permanent and more detailed than the conventional offset prints.
 Again, the Wren's Nest was one of the first publishers to offer in-house Giclee printing for Larry K. Martin editions.
 Giclees offer the "nearest thing to an original painting" in reproduction, at a fraction of the cost of the original artwork- making it feasible for serious collectors to enjoy their own home gallery.

 C.D.
 Hancock, President of WNI,